devilry/devilry-django/docs/xmlrpc.rst

 Creating a XMLRPC for your Devilry plugin
 #########################################

-It is very easy to export parts of your addons as a *XMLRPC* with the help of the ``devilry.xmlrpc`` module. *XMLRPC* can be used to communicate with the devilry server from any programming language with support for XMLRPC with cookies over SSL.
+It is very easy to export parts of your apps as a *XMLRPC* with the help of the ``devilry.apps.xmlrpc`` module. *XMLRPC* can be used to communicate with the devilry server from any programming language with support for XMLRPC with cookies over SSL.

-We will explain how to use XMLRPC by explaining how the ``devilry.addons.xmlrpc_examiner`` module works.
+We will explain how to use XMLRPC by explaining how the ``devilry.apps.xmlrpc_examiner`` module works.
 The module exports the most common functionality required by *examiners*.

 A function